agoetee/alx_be_shell/shell_permissions/README.md

-# Switch user
+# Tasks

+## 0. My name is Betty
-This script switches user to betty assuming the betty user already exists
+Create a script that switches the current user to the user betty